cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 published: true
 layout: post
 author: CM Lubinski
-title: "Rules about Rules: Tools of the Trade"
+title: "Rules about rules: Tools of the trade"
 ---

 The implementation details and other minutia of laws passed by Congress are often left to regulatory bodies to codify.
 One of the core contributions found in the recently released [eRegulations](http://eregs.github.io/eregulations) project is a plain-text parser for these regulations, a.k.a. "rules."
 This parser pulls structure from the documents such that each paragraph can be properly indexed; it discovers citations between the paragraphs and to external works; it determines definitions; it even calculates differences between versions of the regulation.
 Due to the sensitive (and authoritative) nature of regulations, we cannot leave room for probabilistic methods employed via machine learning.
 Instead we retrieve all of the information through parsing, a rule-based approach to natural language processing.

 In this article, we'll touch on a few of the tools we used when parsing regulations.

-## XML: So Much Structure, So Little Meaning
+## XML: So much structure, so little meaning

 The Government Printing Office publishes regulations in the [Code of Federal Regulations](http://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR) (CFR) as XML bulk [downloads](http://www.gpo.gov/fdsys/bulkdata/CFR).
 Surely, with a structured language such as XML defining a regulation, we don't have much to do, right?
 Unfortunately, as Cornell [discovered](http://www.hklii.hk/conference/paper/2B3.pdf), not all XML documents are created equal, and the CFR's data isn't exactly clean.
 The Cornell analysis cites major issues with both inconsistent markup and, more insidiously, structure-without-meaning.
 Referring to the documents as a "bag of tags" conveys the problem well; just because a document has formatting does not mean it follows a logical structure.
 The XML provided in these bulk downloads was designed for conveying format, rather than structure, meaning header tags might be used to center text and italic paragraphs might imply headings.

 In our efforts towards a minimum-viable-product, we chose to skip both the potential hints and pitfalls of XML parsing in favor of plain-text versions of the regulations.
 Our current development relies more heavily on XML, yet we continue to use plain text in many of our features, as it's easier to reason about.
 For the sake of simplicity, this writeup will proceed with the assumption that the regulation is provided as a plain-text document.

-## Regular Expressions: Regexi?
+## Regular expressions: Regexi?

 Regular expressions are one of the building blocks of almost any text parser.
 While we won't discuss them in great detail (there are many, better resources available,) I will note that learning how to write simple regexes doesn't take much time at all.
 As you progress and want to match more and more, Google around; due to their wide spread use, it's basically guaranteed that someone's had the same problem.